 Mr. Rotter frequently lectures on project finance and has taught seminars on project finance in the United States, China, Japan, the Philippines, Korea, Italy, Greece and Israel.
 He recently served as a consultant to the Carnegie Endowment for International Peace in connection with the development of Principles of Conduct for Nuclear Exporters, a code of social responsibility adopted by the major exporters of nuclear power plants.

 Mr. Rotter served as a law clerk to the Honorable William C. Canby, Jr., United States Court of Appeals for the Ninth Circuit.
 In 2008, Mr. Rotter was named by BTI Consulting on the basis of a survey of Fortune 1000 companies, as a member of the BTI Client Service All-Star Team for Transactional Lawyers, and in 2007 he was named by BTI Consulting as a member of the BTI Client Service All-Star Team for law firms.
-Mr. Rotter is consistently selected for inclusion in Chambers USA and has been recognized in the 2014 edition of the IFLR1000 as a “Leading Lawyer” in Project Finance in the United States.
+Mr. Rotter is consistently selected for inclusion in Chambers USA and has been recognized in the 2014 and 2015 editions of the IFLR1000 as a “Leading Lawyer” in Project Finance in the United States.